mpt777/Biham-Middleton-Levine/README.md

 * Compile and install OpenMPI from source.
 For more information about how to do this see, https://www.open-mpi.org/faq/?category=building.

 * Install SFML.
-This can be done on Linux this the following command.
+This can be done on Linux with the following command.

 `sudo apt-get install libsfml-dev`